lrdj/goodlookslikethis/_cases_practitioner/renewable-energy.md

 title: "Helping an oil-and-gas giant align their retail business with their renewables transformation"

 subtitle: >
   The oil and gas company did not know how to serve B2B e-mobility customers.
-They needed to learn what service would provide most value to these these fleets while monetising those relationships in a sustainable and ethiocal way.
+They needed to learn what service would provide most value to these these fleets while monetising those relationships in a sustainable and ethical way.

 index_image: "/i/cases/renewables-e-mobility/story.jpg"
 hero_image: "/i/cases/renewables-e-mobility/story.jpg"